yalin-liu/S381F---Tutorial1---server-side-app-/README.md

 $ git init
 $ heroku git:remote -a unique-app-name-to-be-entered
 ```
-Add and commit to the Heroku master branch using the following commands.
+Add git commit to the Heroku master branch using the following commands.
 ```
 $ git add .
 $ git commit -m "your commit message"